Table of Contents

 Radiological Examination of Suspected Nephroblastoma

 Using sonography, CT or MRI scans, the dimensions of the tumor can be displayed and lymph node metastases can be detected.
-Also, a thrombus in the inferior vena cava can often be detected due to cone-shaped ingrowths of the tumor into the vessels.
-A urogram typically reveals that the tumor is spreading apart the pyelocaliceal system.
+Also, a thrombus in the inferior vena cava can often be detected due to cone-shaped in-growths of the tumor into the vessels.
+A urogram typically reveals that the tumor is spreading into the pyelocaliceal system.

-Imaging of the second kidney before surgery is crucial since a single kidney or bilateral tumors must be excluded.
+Imaging of the second kidney before surgery is crucial since single or bilateral kidney tumors must be excluded.

 Staging of Nephroblastoma

-- Stage I: Tumor is limited to the kidney and completely resectable.
+- Stage I: Tumor is limited to the kidney and is completely resectable.